 Costs, Financial Aid, and Debt

-Debt affects career choices after graduation.
-An Ivy League degree may open doors, but high student loan repayments can limit flexibility.
-Students should compare offers carefully and consider long-term trade-offs.
-Cost deserves the same weight as academic reputation.
+Debt still shapes career choices after graduation.
+An elite degree may open doors, but high loan repayments can limit flexibility.
+Students should compare offers carefully and weigh cost as heavily as academic reputation.

 Understanding Return on Investment Without Assumptions

-Return on investment in education is not limited to salary.
+Return on investment in higher education is not limited to salary.
 It includes debt level, job flexibility, and access to opportunities over time.
-A higher starting salary can lose value if paired with high loan repayment.
-ROI must be measured against cost and risk.
+A $178,700 mid-career median at Dartmouth means one thing for a graduate with zero debt and something very different for one carrying $150,000 in loans.

 Disadvantages and Trade-Offs

 Academic pressure is one of the most common challenges students report.
-Ivy League campuses are highly selective, which can intensify competition.
-Some students thrive in that setting, while others feel constant stress.
-Mental health support varies by campus.
+These campuses are highly selective, which can intensify competition and trigger imposter syndrome for students used to being the strongest in their high school.
+Mental health support varies by campus, and not every incoming student thrives under that intensity.

 Are Ivy League Schools Hard to Get Into?

-There is no truly easy path into these schools.
-Differences in acceptance rates are minor across the group.
-Applying Early Decision or Early Action can affect odds, but only for students who are a strong fit and who often work with a college application consultant to realistically assess that fit.
-Selectivity reflects demand, not just educational quality.
+There is no truly easy path into any of these schools, not even the hardest Ivy League to get into.
+Applying Early Decision or Early Action can materially improve odds for students who are a strong fit, and working with a college application consultant helps applicants assess that fit realistically.
+Selectivity reflects application volume and yield management as much as educational quality.

 Ivy League vs Other Top Colleges